Mary Jane Clarke: Legacy and memorial

+The suffragette memorial to Emmeline Pankhurst carries the names of nearly 60 leading suffragettes and suffragists who were part of the successful campaign to give the vote to women.
+Clarke was not included.

 A campaign began in 2018 to have a statue of Mary Jane Clarke in the Pavilion Gardens, Brighton.
 A design by sculptor Denise Dutton was approved in 2020 by the Mayor of Brighton & Hove.
 It has all party support and charitable purposes for education and human rights awareness, as 'an image of female courage and political leadership, encouraging women and girls to participate in civic life and fostering a better understanding of women's history.'

 The design maquette includes references to Black Friday in Votes for Women newspaper, examples of force-feeding implements, the Hunger Strike Medal and words from Emmeline Pankhurst: "She is the first to die.
 How many must follow… and also will have 'a lamp at her feet which she has placed there for others to pick up'."
 The Mary Clarke Statue Appeal is fundraising to complete the project, and its chair, Jean Calder, said: "Nationally, women who have achieved a great deal are not commemorated.
 Mary was this extraordinary woman who made this huge sacrifice and yet she's been completely forgotten.
 I can't believe this would have happened to a man."

+At the end of 2023 the Brighton and Hove City council agreed to award the freedom of the city to Clarke.
+The award was made to her great great great niece, Lena Goulden, in the presence of the mayor Jackie O'Quinn.